8street/Bedlam/README.md

 # Bedlam

 Source code for Bedlam (1996 year) executable file.
 To preserve the cultural heritage.
-Working on modern Windows.
+Works on modern operating systems.

 This repository does not contain any original game resources.